Home > Frosting > Chocolate Frosting Without Butter

 • Refrigerating the frosting will set it even more – You can make it ahead of time and refrigerate for up to 1 week in a sealed container.
 Bring it to room temp and stir/mix before using.

-FAQ
+Recipe FAQ

 How much frosting does this recipe make?

 About 1 and 1/4 cups of frosting.
-Enough frosting for 6 cupcakes or a small 6-inch, 2 layer cake.
+Enough frosting for 6 cupcakes or a small 6-inch, 2-layer cake.

-What does frosting made without butter taste like?
+What does frosting without butter taste like?

 Does frosting made with coconut milk taste like coconut?